Ellis Ellis-Griffith

 Sir Ellis Jones Ellis-Griffith, 1st Baronet, PC, KC (23 May 1860 – 30 November 1926) was a British barrister and radical Liberal politician.
 He was born Ellis Jones Griffith.

-Family and education
+Early life and career

 Griffith was the only child of Thomas Morris Griffith (1827-1901), a master builder, and his wife Jane (née Jones) (1823-1881).
-Both his parents were Welsh, but had been living in Birmingham and the time of his birth, before moving to Brynsiencyn when Griffith was a child.
+Both his parents were Welsh, but had been living in Birmingham at the time of his birth, before moving to Brynsiencyn when Griffith was a child.

 He was initially educated at the Holt Academy, and passed both the Cambridge & Oxford local examinations in 1873.
 The following year he passed a scholarship examination for the University College, Aberystwyth, where he began studying in 1876.
 He took an arts degree at the University of London in 1879, graduating with double honours in English and Philosophy, before moving to Downing College, Cambridge, in 1880, where he read law and was President of the Cambridge Union.